-And the final dish before digging in, plus the leftovers served the next day.
+And voila, the lectin-free chicken pot pie, also known as vol-au-vent, before digging in, plus the leftovers served the next day.

 Lectin-Free Chicken Pot Pie